Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 • Location

-The new station will be built adjacent to Gunton Drive, between Tawhia Drive and Kedgley Road on land alongside the motorway.
+The Westgate station is being built adjacent to Gunton Drive, between Tawhia Drive and Kedgley Road, on land alongside the motorway.

 Close